ntamas/blockmodel/doc/block-gen.rst

                       the manual page of ``block-fit`` for more information on the supported file formats.

+-F FORMAT, --output-format FORMAT
+                      Sets the format of the output file.
+The default value is **edgelist**, which simply dumps the edge list to the output file.
+See the section on `Output formats`_ for more details.

 --model MODEL         Selects the model to be used.
 The following options are
                       available: